alestrunda/canicross/README.md

 Simple application to manage dog walking.
 Two type of users - dog owner and a walker (person interesting in dog walking).
 Dog owner specifies when his dog is available and walkers may register for that time.

-Made as SPA (react & redux), back-end in node.js and mongoDB.
+Made as SPA (react & redux, sass, material-ui), back-end in node.js and mongoDB.

 Languages: English (default) and Czech.